bhaegs/easybank-website/README.md

 # easybank-website
-Challenge and initial files from Frontend Mentor
+Challenge and initial files from <a href="https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN">Frontend Mentor</a>

 Currently a work in progress.